 Con: Can be difficult adjusting to the different magnifications for those wearing readers for the first time.

-Something that I am sure you will learn in the coming months is the frustration of misplacing your readers.
-As you settle into bed, turn your lamp on, and open up your summer book, you realize you cannot remember where you last placed your readers (unfortunately, our eyesight isn’t the only thing that fades as we grow older).
+Something you may learn in the coming months is the frustration of misplacing your readers.
+As you settle into bed, turn your lamp on, and open up your book, you realize you cannot remember where you last placed your readers (unfortunately, our eyesight isn’t the only thing that fades as we grow older).
 If you are not prepared this will happen to you and trust me, no one wants to get out of bed to search for a pair of glasses.
 When you purchase your first pair of readers, be sure to buy more than one pair.
 You’ll thank us later.